-Theme Class number of times Description 7 Stability of Structures and Failures Basis of Structural Stability Electic Stability Elastic Buckling of Columns Elastic Stability Elastic Buckling of Beams & Frames under Static Loading Elastic Buckling of Plates Elasto-plastic Buckling Buckling Analysis D : 4 C 7 The stability around the equilibrium points based on the state equation of motion in which the nonlinearity of external, damping and restring forces are Basic theory of taken into account.
+Theme Class number of times Description 7 Stability of Structures and Failures Basis of Structural Stability Electic Stability Elastic Buckling of Columns Elastic Stability Elastic Buckling of Beams & Frames under Static Loading Elastic Buckling of Plates Elasto-plastic Buckling Buckling Analysis 7 The stability around the equilibrium points based on the state equation of Basic theory of motion in which the nonlinearity of external, damping and restring forces are • taken into account.
 Wind-induced vibration of a square prism (Galloping) and dynamic stability and its application 1dof system with nonlinear spring will be introduced as practical examples.
 Chaotic motion of a pendulum subjected to periodic external force is also explained as an introduction of chaos theory.
 Achievement Check 1 Summary and Achievement Check.

-[Textbook] Not specified.
+【Textbook 】Not specified.